-To mimic using store-bough naan and turning it into a flatbread pizza, I highly recommend going the stovetop route.
-I would also recommend this method if using the flatbread to serve alongside curries, soups, or otherwise.
+To mimic using store-bought naan and turning it into a flatbread pizza, I highly recommend going the stovetop route.
+I would also recommend this method if using flatbread to serve alongside curries, soups, or otherwise.
 It provides a soft, fluffy flatbread texture with beautiful bubbles and slightly crispy edges.

 Get a large cast-iron skillet hot, preparing it over high heat to do so.
 If your cast iron isn’t seasoned well, you may want to lightly – very lightly – oil it, using only a half teaspoon or less of olive oil.
 The flatbreads cook best when there isn’t much oil or none at all.